 This Mendocino eco-resort specializes in romantic getaways, is pet-friendly, family-friendly, and welcomes meetings, group retreats, and is especially popular for Northern California Coast weddings and elopements.

 The Inn’s Massage in the Forest and The Mendocino Center for Well Being provide a variety of life-enhancing experiences.

-Located on Big River and part of Stanford Inn, Catch a Canoe & Bicycles, Too! offers a wide selection of kayaks, canoes, outriggers, and bicycles for exploring beautiful Big River and beyond.
+Located on Big River the Stanford Inn’s Catch a Canoe & Bicycles, Too! offers kayaks, canoes, outriggers, and bicycles for exploring beautiful Big River and environs.

 One of the first North American inns to adopt sustainable practices beginning the green revolution, the Stanford Inn also offers technological conveniences, including cellular phone service – both GSM and CDMA cell phone service available from antennas housed at the Inn – and complimentary highspeed wireless internet.

 About Mendocino (Mendocino, CA)